Why is it essential to wash your Locks properly?

 👉 one shampoo is not always enough.

-First shampoo: cleansing the scalp
+First shampoo: cleaning the scalp

-The first shampoo is used to remove:
+The first shampoo is used to eliminate:

 - sweat,